Skip to content

 Default Product Settings

 If you’re regularly adding new products, it can be challenging to keep physical attributes up to date.
-This can cause issues if your Scenarios or shipping methods depend on that information - missing details may lead to rate calculation failures and prevent customers from checking out.
+This can cause issues if your Scenarios or shipping methods rely on that information, as missing details may lead to rate calculation failures and prevent customers from checking out.

 To help manage this, Intuitive Shipping provides default product settings.
-If a product is missing key attributes, default values will be applied automatically - ensuring the customer can still complete their checkout.
+If a product is missing key attributes, default values will be applied automatically to ensure the customer can still complete their checkout.
 We’ll walk you through how to set up default values later in this guide.

 Update Product Settings

-This section will show you how to update settings for indivudual products.
+This section will show you how to update settings for individual products.
 If you have a lot of products, you can update product settings in bulk using a CSV file.

 To update multiple products at once, skip ahead to Update Product Settings in Bulk.